 Helping the body eliminate toxins: Over the last thirty years, the Narconon drug and alcohol rehabilitation programs around the world have offered their exclusive form of detoxification that utilizes healthy means to help the body eliminate the drug residues that are associated with cravings.

-Using NO DRUGS: First and very importantly, the Narconon New Life Detoxification Program uses no drugs.
+Using no drugs: First and very importantly, the Narconon New Life Detoxification Program uses no drugs.
 In fact, there are no drugs used anywhere in the entire Narconon drug rehabilitation program.

 Adding More Toxins into the Body?
 Instead of adding more chemicals, the Narconon philosophy is to support and enhance the ability of the body to heal and flush out stored drug toxins.